maxeyz/OpenGL_Engine/README.md

 2. Compiler with support for lambda functions (C++11), such as VS 2013.

 # Instructions
-Put your laboration test code in the folder titled 'projects'.
-It must be accompanied with its own CMakeLists.txt which is used to generate a project/solution.
-Then run CMake in the root of the project, there should be a target in your project matching the name of your lab.

 Any "engine" related code should be placed in the 'engine' sub-folders; for example, rendering code goes into the 'engine/render' folder.
 You can add additional sub-folders if needed.

 # Usage